uport-project/veramo-website/docs/guides/cli.md

 ### Create a verifiable credential

-Now let's create your forst credential with Veramo using the DID you just created as both issuer and subject.
-This will be a self-signed credential.
+Now let's create your first credential with Veramo using the DID you just created as both **issuer** and **subject**.
+This will be a _self-signed_ credential.
 Follow the command prompt after running:

 ```bash
 veramo create credential